 It is our priority that shared spaces and facilities remain open for students to visit and use as normal.
 We will do our best to let you know about any changes.

 It is likely that teaching will be affected by the strike action.
 On strike days, lecturers and other members of University staff may choose not to work, which could lead to the cancellation of lectures, seminars, 1-2-1s and supervised research.

-Your School will work hard to minimise disruption and to let you know ahead of any cancelled teaching – however, it may not always be possible to inform you in advance, as members of UCU do not have to advise the University of their specific plans to take strike action ahead of doing so.
+Your School will work hard to minimise disruption and, wherever possible, to let you know of any cancelled teaching in advance – however, it may not always be possible to inform you in advance, as members of UCU do not have to advise the University of their specific plans to take strike action ahead of doing so.

 Lecturers who take strike action may not contact you as expected or respond to emails during this time.

 Who should I contact to see if I’m affected?